poviolabs/PovioKit/Resources/Auth/Apple/README.md

   }

 // get auth status
-AppleAuthProvider
+AppleAuthenticator
   .checkAuthState()
   .finally {
     // check result
   }

 // signOut user
-AppleAuthProvider.signOut() // all provider data regarding the use auth is cleared at this point
+AppleAuthenticator.signOut() // all provider data regarding the use auth is cleared at this point
 ```